theali29/IF-ELSE/README.md

 # Python Projects
-Here you will find all my lectures,assignments,quizes codes of Python projects
+Python programming.You can find my Class lectures,Assignments,quizes,practice codes and lots of interesting resources to start learning Pyhton.